 PhD thesis

-The doctoral thesis consists of an original research work prepared by the candidate in any field of knowledge.
-The thesis must enable the doctoral candidate to work independently in the field of R&D&I.
+The doctoral thesis consists of an original research project prepared by the candidate in any field of knowledge.
+The thesis should equip the doctoral candidate for independent work in the field of R&D&I.

-The doctoral candidate may choose to write and, where appropriate, defend his or her thesis in Spanish or English.
+Doctoral students may choose to write and, where appropriate, defend their thesis in Spanish or English.

 The request to write and, where appropriate, defend the thesis in a language other than Spanish and English must be submitted to the General Doctoral Committee prior to the thesis submission process.